HMS Speedy (1798)

 The schooner or gunboat HMS Speedy sank in a snowstorm in Lake Ontario south of the future site of Brighton, Ontario, and west of Prince Edward County, on 8 October 1804, with the loss of all hands.
-The sinking changed the course of Canadian history because of the prominence of the citizens of the tiny colony of Upper Canada lost in the disastrous event.

 The ship was built for the Provincial Marine in 1798 at the Point Frederick Navy Depot and was used to transport government officials and supplies.

 Description

 HMS Speedy was one of five warships rushed into service, quickly built from green timber at Cataraqui (present-day Kingston) in 1798, to help defend British Upper Canada from the perceived threat from the newly formed United States.
 That threat was later realised as the War of 1812, but Speedy would not survive to see service in that conflict.
 Speedy carried four-pound guns and had a 55 ft, two-masted hull plus an over 20 ft bowsprit, bringing her close to 80 ft in total length.
 In spite of her name, Speedy was considered slow for her era.
 Because she was constructed from improperly seasoned green timber, she almost immediately began to suffer problems with leaks and dry rot after her commissioning.